 NATIONAL: Eisenstadt v.
 Baird, 405 U.S. 438 (1972).
 The United States Supreme Court finds a Massachusetts law prohibiting the distribution of contraceptives to unmarried people for the purpose of preventing pregnancy unconstitutional under the Equal Protection Clause of the U.S. Constitution.
 The case arises after Bill Baird, a Boston University lecturer, is arrested for distributing contraceptive foam to students.

-MASSACHUSETTS: MORAL is incorporated as a non-profit, political organization whose purpose is to develop and sustain a constituency which utilizes the political process to protect a woman’s right to a legal abortion.
+MASSACHUSETTS: MORAL is incorporated as a non-profit, political organization whose purpose is to develop and sustain a constituency which utilizes the political process to protect the right to a legal abortion.
 In the early years, there is an emphasis on electing pro-choice legislators.

 NATIONAL: Roe v.
 Wade, 410 U.S. 113 (1973).
-The United States Supreme Court holds that the U.S. Constitution guarantees a fundamental right to privacy under the due process clause of the 14th Amendment and protects a woman’s decision to have an abortion.
-The decision creates a trimester framework that allows for state interest in regulating abortion in the second and third trimesters.
+The United States Supreme Court holds that the U.S. Constitution guarantees a fundamental right to privacy under the due process clause of the 14th Amendment and protects the decision to have an abortion.
+The Court’s decision creates a trimester framework that allows for state interest in regulating abortion in the second and third trimesters.

 MASSACHUSETTS: Dr. Kenneth Edelin, a Boston physician, is convicted and imprisoned for performing an illegal abortion because of the method used to provide the abortion.
 Activists believe that Dr. Edelin’s conviction could open the door to prosecuting abortion providers for homicide.
 In 1976, the Massachusetts Supreme Judicial Court overturns his conviction.

-NATIONAL: The Hyde Amendment, a federal provision barring the use of federal funds to pay for abortion except to save the life of the woman or if the pregnancy arises from incest or rape, is passed into law.
+NATIONAL: The Hyde Amendment, a federal provision barring the use of federal funds to pay for abortion except to save the life of the pregnant person or if the pregnancy arises from incest or rape, is passed into law.